 Bribery of a foreign public official case study

 Ibrahim Elomar and Mamdouh Elomar were directors of Lifese, an Australian-based engineering company involved in construction and infrastructure projects in Australia and overseas.

 In an attempt to secure Iraqi government project work valued at $450 million, Ibrahim and Mamdouh Elomar authorised co-accused John Jousif to remit over $1 million to an Iraqi based co-conspirator, in order to bribe local government officials who were involved in approving the project work.

 The Court sentenced each of the three accused to four years’ imprisonment with a minimum non-parole period of two years.
-Ibrahim and Mamdouh Elomar were each additionally issued a $250,000 fine.
+On appeal, Ibrahim and Mamdouh Elomar’s sentences were reduced to three years and four months with a non-parole period of one year and eight months.
+Both were issued a $250,000 fine which remained unchanged.